Melclic/metaxime/README.md

 This project parses the output of [RetroPath2.0](https://www.myexperiment.org/workflows/4987/versions/16.html) and completes the monocomponent reactions of the tool to full reactions.
 This includes all the cofactors that makes the reaction complete and extracts them to a cobrapy metabolic model.
 This includes a sink and source to enable the user to simulate the production of the molecule.
 The project also has the ability to merge two models together, and works seamlessly with the [retrosynthesis](https://github.com/melclic/retrosynthesis).

 This is part of one of the projects that may be found [here](https://github.com/brsynth) and lives as a [Galaxy platform](https://galaxy-synbiocad.org/).
 The point of this project is to use an alternative method and enable researchers to use other workflow tools to run the design pipeline.
+It essentially does the same thing as [rpCompletion](https://github.com/brsynth/rptools/blob/master/rptools/rpcompletion/README.md) from [rptools](https://github.com/brsynth/rptools).

 ## Usage